 Woman injured in police shooting says cops let boyfriend die

-Tafara Williams, 20, spoked to reporters during a Zoom call from her hospital bed as she described the Oct.
+Tafara Williams, 20, spoke to reporters during a Zoom call from her hospital bed as she described the Oct.
 20 shooting in Waukegan that killed 19-year-old Marcellis Stinnette.

 "They allowed him to die,” Williams said.
 “They wanted us to bleed out on the ground.”

-In detailing what happened for the first time, Williams said she was simply sitting in her car in front of her home with Stinnette smoking a cigarette because she did not want to smoke near her child.
-She said a white officer pulled up and started to question her, telling Stinnette, who is Black, that she knew him from when he was in jail.
+In detailing what happened for the first time, Williams, who is Black, said she was sitting in her car in front of her home with Stinnette, who also was Black, smoking a cigarette.
+She said she did not want to smoke near their young child.
+She said a white officer pulled up and started to question her, telling Stinnette that she knew him from when he was in jail.

 She said after she and Stinnette both raised their hands to show the officer that they were unarmed, she pulled away slowly.
-She said the officer did not follow her but that a short time later another officer was “waiting for us.”
+She said the officer did not follow her but that a short time later it seemed to her that another officer was “waiting for us.”

-“There was a crash, I lost control, the officer was shooting at us,” she said, crying.
-“I was screaming, ‘I don’t have a gun,' (but) he kept shooting...
-I kept asking him why he was shooting.”
+"There was a crash and I lost control.
+The officer was shooting at us.
+The car ended up slamming into a building.
+I kept screaming, ‘I don’t have a gun.’
+But they kept shooting.
+He told me to get out of the car.
+I had my hands up, and I couldn’t move because I had been shot.”

-“My blood was gushing out," she said. "...
-They would not give us an ambulance until we got out of the car.”

 She said that she could hear Stinnette breathing and begged the police to take him to the hospital first because he had recently had surgery, but her pleas were ignored.